mu-semtech/mu-cl-resources/README.md

 #### Logging

+mu-cl-resources can log queries and delta messages which should be cleared by the cache.

+##### Queries

 mu-cl-resources logs all queries by default.
 You can configure which queries should be logged by setting the `sparql:*query-log-types*` provided by the cl-fuseki library.
 The parameter should be an array with (some of) the following keywords or `nil` for no logging.

 - *`:update`* Logging of update queries